incubyte/incubyte.github.io/content/blog/standup.md

 However, I would still recommend having a standup meeting, even for a two-person team.

+Wearing a different hat often leads to remarkable insights.
-There's an amusing concept called "duck debugging."
+To explain this through an analogy, take the example of the "duck debugging."
-When stuck with a problem, a developer tries to explain it to a rubber duck, and a solution often emerges.
+When stuck with a problem, a developer tries to explain it to a rubber duck, and surprisingly, a solution often emerges.

+Similarly,
-Similarly, conducting a standup meeting where you publish the project status can lead to solutions, even if the receiver is already aware or not particularly interested.
+conducting a standup meeting to share the project status can unexpectedly provide insights or generate solutions.
+Even if the audience is already informed or not particularly interested, the act of vocalizing the information can trigger valuable discussions.

 In essence,
 the standup meeting becomes a valuable process for problem-solving